replicatedhq/help-center/content/docs/ship/examples/quay-enterprise.md

 ## Install Script
-Now tha all of the YAML is included, we can create a simple bash script to run the installation:
+Now that all of the YAML is included, we can create a simple bash script to run the installation:

 ```yaml
 assets: